Kelis: An American Singer, Songwriter and Chef

 About six years ago, Kelis Rogers – one of the more eccentric and compelling R&B singers out there – retrained as a saucier at the just-so Cordon Bleu academy.
 Kelis's culinary fetish had been foreshadowed for years.
 One of her standout albums was called Tasty; one of its biggest hits was Milkshake.
 At the time, Kelis's motivation in changing career seemed to be a protracted label dispute.

-An aside: She inspired me to go to culinary school at the Culinary Institute of America in NYC.
+Her influence: She inspired me to go to culinary school at the Culinary Institute of America in NYC.
 So while I was earning my diploma in culinary classic techniques and real-world experience Kelis continued on with her music career.
 As a sous chef at a prestigious NYC restaurant, I am kept very busy.
 Meanwhile I am caught up in providing guidance to junior kitchen staff members as well as overseeing and organizing kitchen stock and ingredients.
-Just recently I discovered a great e commerce site called CleanItSupplies that sells both restaurant and janitorial supplies.
-I was doing a search for garbage bags and paper towels online when their site showed up on page one.
+Just recently I discovered a great e commerce site called CleanItSupply that sells both restaurant and janitorial supplies.
+I was doing a search for garbage bags and wholesale paper towels online when their site showed up on page one.
 I checked them out a was delighted they were a wholesale supplier.
 Chef though their prices were excellent so now we have a new source for both restaurant and janitorial supplies.
 Did you catch Kelis' cookbook, My Life On A Plate?
 I loved the biography that she presented in the begin in of the cookbook.
 Kelis' drew inspiration from both her parents: her mom a chef, her dad a musician.
 The recipes are a little unusual for the general cook but living in NYC it's relatively easy to find the necessary ingredients.
 The food photography is excellent!
 I still listen to Kelis and await a new album.
 I recently learned she is still touring.
 You go girl!

 But by 2010 she was singing again, replacing the freaky modernism of her early, Neptunes-produced hits such as Caught out There with a neon-lit club venture, Flesh Tone, produced in part by David Guetta.
 Then it was back to being a single mum, and more catering.
 R&B's loss seemed to be soul food's gain.
 Not only does Kelis now have her own range of specialist sauces, Feast, she has piloted her own TV cookery show, Saucy & Sweet, and served duck confit sliders to punters at SXSW.